Japanese target ship Hakachi: Background

 Project number J32.
-Before the pacific war, the IJN wanted to raise the training efficiency of bombers for the outbreak of war.
-The Yakaze was converted to a target ship for bombing training, however, her armour was thin because she was converted from a destroyer.
-Yakaze was able to sustain only the impact of 1 kilogram bombs.
-The IJN wanted the target ship top join the Combined Fleet to use it in the southern front.
-Hakachi was built with such a background, she was able to sustain 10 kilogram bombs dropped from 4000 m meters altitude.
-Hakachi was the only purpose-built vessel in the IJN designed as a bombing target ship.
+Before the Pacific War, the IJN wanted to raise the training efficiency of bomber pilots.
+The old destroyer Yakaze was converted to a target ship for bombing training, however, her armour was too thin.
+Yakaze was only able to sustain the impact of 1 kilogram bombs.
+The IJN wanted a better target ship to join the Combined Fleet for use in the southern front.
+Hakachi was built for this propose, she was able to sustain 10 kilogram bombs dropped from 4000 m meters.
+Hakachi was the only purpose-built vessel in the IJN designed and used as a bombing target ship.
 Her flat steel deck gave her the appearance of an escort carrier and protected against 10 and 30 kilogram training bombs.
-The IJN later built the Ōhama-class as a next generation target ships, because Hakachi was the only one available for training new pilots of bomber planes.
+The IJN later built the Ōhama-class as next generation target ships, but the only completed ship of the class was used as an escort ship instead.
+Hence Hakachi was the only ship that remained available for training new bomber pilots.